Mercedes-Benz W165

+The Italian organizers had held Formula Libre races in connection with a state lottery, but after the fourth consecutive dominant race win by German Silver Arrows Grand Prix cars, Mercedes-Benz W154 and Auto-Union Typ D, changed the rules to attract more entrants and to give the smaller Alfa Romeo 158 and Maserati 4CL a chance at victory.
+Even German privateer entrants to use these cars, like Heinz Dipper and Paul Pietsch (1911 – 2012) who would go on to lead some laps in the 1939 German Grand Prix and finish it 3rd.

+After learning about the change in September 1938, and believing that the Grand Prix car rules might get changed in a similar way, Daimler decided to develop such a Voiturette, a little car, also by scaling down the current racer.

-This car was remarkably designed and built in eight months for this prestigious and very fast north African event, which was the time that the rules were changed by the Italian organizers; this was done as an attempt to avoid another dominant victory by German manufacturers Mercedes-Benz and Auto Union and to give Italian manufacturers Alfa Romeo and Maserati a chance at victory.
+The W165 car was built in eight months for this prestigious north African event, which was the time that the rules were changed by the Italian organizers; this was done as an attempt to avoid another dominant victory by German manufacturers Mercedes-Benz and Auto Union and to give Italian manufacturers Alfa Romeo and Maserati a chance at victory.

 The car had a 1493 cc capacity 64 × 58 mm supercharged V8 engine; it would have been eligible for the post war Grand Prix period from 1946 to 1951, but it never raced during that time, whereas the Alfa Romeo 158, one of the W165's competitors during the 1939 Tripoli Grand Prix was very much the dominant car during that time.
-The bigger and more powerful W154 was Mercedes's main Grand Prix car during 1938 and 1939, so the W165 was only used once; there was hardly any other use for it.
+The bigger and more powerful W154 was Mercedes's main Grand Prix car during 1939, so the W165 was only used once; there was hardly any other use for it.